-The death of boxing legend Muhammad Ali at 74 from Parkinson’s will bring back many glorious memories of the greatest athlete of our times.
+The death of boxing legend Muhammad Ali at 74, in June 2016, from Parkinson’s would have brought back many glorious memories of the greatest athlete of our times.

-At his height Ali was the most graceful, talented and brilliant heavyweight boxers who ever stepped inside the ropes.
+At the height of his career Ali was the most graceful, talented and brilliant heavyweight boxers who ever stepped inside the ropes.

 Though incapacitated by Parkinson's in later life, he always managed to retain the star power and unique presence that always distinguishes the greatest.